akowalska622/codeowners-filter/README.md

    cd codeowners-filter
    ```

-3. Install dependencies and build (optional, `vsce` should take care of that):
+3. Install dependencies and build (optionally, `vsce` should take care of that):

    ```bash
    npm install